-- 1. A matrix that contains and aligns course SLOs, PLOs, and ILOs; - 2.
-A semester calendar that lists due dates for assignments, exams, and other important dates, and a statement of the time of all meetings, such as laboratory periods, scheduled in connection with the class; - 2.
+- 1. A semester calendar listing due dates for assignments, exams, and other important dates, and a statement of the time of all meetings, such as laboratory periods, scheduled in connection with the class; - 2.
 A statement of the prerequisites of the course, if any.
 Students not eligible for the course should be sent immediately to the Registrar's Office.
-Students whose names are not on the official roster should not be allowed to attend; - 3.
-Discussion of the learning objectives and the value to be derived from the course; state the student learning outcome assessment methods used in the course; - 4.
-Discussion of the contents of the course; link each assignment to the course SLOs and PLOs;
+Students whose names are not on the official roster should not be allowed to attend;

-- 5. A statement of the complete requirements of the course, including the textbook(s) and required library readings, the number and nature of required reports and papers, supplementary readings, and the types of quizzes/examinations to be used; the readings, assignments and test should be explicitly linked to the course learning objectives; - 6.
+- 3. Discussion of the learning objectives and the value to be derived from the course; state the student learning outcome assessment methods used in the course; - 4.
+Discussion of the contents of the course; - 5.
+A statement of the complete requirements of the course, including the textbook(s) and required library readings, the number and nature of required reports and papers, supplementary readings, and the types of quizzes/examinations to be used; the readings, assignments and test should be explicitly linked to the course learning objectives; - 6.
 An explanation of the method to be used in computing the final course grade; - 7.
 The attendance policy for the class; - 8.
-The UOG ADA policy approved by the SVP; - 9.
+The UOG ADA policy; - 9.
 The plagiarism policy; - 10.
 A discussion of professionalism and any specific issues relevant to this course (e.g., what is and is not acceptable collaboration within your course); - 11.
 Office location, office hours, office telephone, and campus e-mail.

 You are asked to provide your Chair with a hard copy of your syllabus.
-Chairs may also request soft copies.
+Chairs may also request a diskette copy.
 Copies of syllabi are made available to assist in advising, library acquisitions, accreditation reviews, and other college purposes.